-A crisis management plan (CMP) is a document that outlines the processes an organization will use to respond to a critical situation that would negatively affect its profitability, reputation or ability to operate.
-CMPs are used by business continuity teams, emergency management teams, crisis management teams and damage assessment teams to avoid or minimize damage, and to provide direction on staffing, resources and communications.
+A crisis management plan (CMP) is a document that outlines the processes an organization will use to respond to a critical situation.
+Critical situations include any instance that would negatively affect its profitability, reputation or ability to operate.

 Public relations are often an integral aspect of the crisis management process.
 An organization may choose to enlist outside public relations help to handle communications aspects, such as dealing with the media.
 With a public crisis response, an organization can counter any misleading and false information and seek to ease concerns.
 If an organization resolves a crisis situation quickly enough, bringing the event to the attention of the public may not be necessary and could even bring unwanted attention.

 In an time of increased cybersecurity attacks, organizations should have a "when, not if" mentality regarding crisis management planning and should form a plan as if an incident will happen.
 It's important to be proactive, rather than reactive.

 A crisis requires decisions to be made quickly to limit damage to an organization, its stakeholders and the public.
 A crises can last from a few hours to several days or longer.
 By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly should a serious incident occur.

 Potential crises, according to Ready.gov, an official website of the U.S. Department of Homeland Security, include:

 - Natural disasters such as hurricanes, earthquakes, tsunamis and volcanos;

 - Other severe weather events such as flooding, blizzards and droughts;

 - Biological hazards such as foodborne illnesses and pandemics;